jackfperryjr/firion/README.md

 (Although, not yet complete.)
 ```

-# chocoDex
+# bestiary
 ```
-I've incorporated the chocoDex application into the compendium application for fun!
+I've integrated a bestiary application hidden behind chibi Lightning.
+Unlike the chocoDex! it's based on the compendium.
+More of a amalgamation of the two.
+There's currently only two monsters; I'll need to update it!
 ```